Do you feel like an impostor?

 Look, the fact of the matter is that the work has to be done, and it’s your job.
 It doesn’t really matter how you feel about it.
 (Well, it matters to you, but it doesn’t matter to the outcome.)

-When I was a multiple Emmy winning Executive Producer of a hit comedy TV show in Seattle, there were times when I felt like an imposter.
+When I was a multiple Emmy winning Executive Producer of a hit comedy TV show in Seattle, there were times when I felt like an impostor.
 But so what?
 The show still had to get produced.
 I mean, what was the other choice?
 To fill the half-hour with a slide that just said, “Sorry, no show this week.
 The producer felt like a fraud”?

 I did the work.
 I produced the show.
 I did my job.